F1nnM/git-docker-manager/README.md

 Settings > Webhooks.
 Add a webhook for the push event that sends a request to the container.

 ### 3. Commit files
-The repo should look like this
+The repo should look like this:
 ```
 ┬─ compose
 │  ├─ <project name>